akimwong/1_OnPremise/Journey/003/articles/summaries/Readme.md

 - We may need to reduce the number of features to efficiently build machine learning models while improving predictive performance.
 - Multi-collinearity (where two or more independent features are highly correlated) is another reason why features may be pruned.
 It affects the model performance and interpretability of especially non-tree-based algorithms such as linear regression.
 - Some methods for data reduction include:
 1. Principal component analysis: This is a very useful method for mapping data features to a lower orthogonal dimensional space while preserving as much information in the data as possible.
+However, the transformed features are not as interpretable as the original features.
+Hence, they may not be used in some applications.
 2. Feature elimination: In this case, the least relevant features are dropped while keeping the features with the most predictive power.
+The original features which are intuitive and mostly interpretable are used and this avoids the issue of interpretability encountered with PCA.